 Research Development and Commercialization

-The mission of the Office of Research Development & Commercialization, at the University of North Texas Health Science Center, is to serve UNTHSC, its researchers and the community through the development, promotion and commercialization of technologies arising at UNTHSC.
+The mission of the Office of Research Development & Commercialization, at The University of North Texas Health Science Center at Fort Worth, is to serve HSC, its researchers and the community through the development, promotion and commercialization of technologies arising at HSC.

 Moving discoveries from bench to bedside